Kevin-Mok/my-site/content/server/_index.md

 layout: single
 js: ["server-table"]
 ---
-Here is a list of apps that I am running a my [DigitalOcean droplet][do-droplet].
+Here is a list of apps that I am running on my [DigitalOcean droplet][do-droplet].
 Their [statuses] are updated every hour using a [Node.js script][update-script] and a [systemd service]/[timer].